Netflix, Ava DuVernay sued over "When They See Us" interrogation scene

 "You squeezed statements out of them after 42 hours of questioning and coercing, without food, bathroom breaks, withholding parental supervision," the character states.
 "The Reid Technique has been universally rejected."

-Sheehan replies: "I don't even know what the f--ing Reid Technique is, OK?
+Sheehan replies: "I don't even know what the f------ Reid Technique is, OK?
 I know what I was taught.
 I know what I was asked to do and I did it."

 The lawsuit claims that this dialogue mischaracterizes the Reid Technique, which it says does not involve coercion.
 The suit also alleges that it is false to assert that the technique has been "universally rejected."